YOU’RE GETTING TOO CLOSE –

 • Admit our damage – cut thru denial

-• Reduce S-H, CDs & obedience to the PP voice
+• Reduce S-H, CDs & obeying the PP

-• Form an alliance with a loving H.P.
+• Form an alliance with the loving H.P.

 NEXT: How ACoAs Boundary Invade